-- 5.5.5.
+- 5.5.4.
+Development proposals within the zone highlighted in Figure 4 should undertake project-level HRA that will need to demonstrate that no interference with groundwater flows to the SAC would be created by the footprint of the development and that no localised run-off or pollution sources would occur that would lead to reduction of water quality in the SAC.
+The LPP2 does not however make any site allocations within this zone. - 5.5.5.
 The site allocation closest to the SAC and the known hydrological catchment is Dalton Barracks.
-Studies undertaken specifically to inform planning for development on Dalton Barracks have demonstrated that it is very unlikely that surface or shallow sub-surface flows from the development footprint would occur into the catchment of the SAC and nearby SSSIs within the same catchment.
-It was also determined that it is very unlikely for groundwater from the development site to interact with the Cothill Fen designated areas. - 5.5.6.
+Studies undertaken specifically to inform planning for development on Dalton Barracks have demonstrated that it is very unlikely that surface or shallow sub-surface flows from the development footprint would occur into the catchment of the SAC and nearby SSSIs within the same catchment24.
+Surface water flows from the proposed development were modelled and it was found that "the majority of surface flow would drain towards the Wildmoor Brook in an easterly to southerly direction."
+No flows were found to occur in the direction of the SAC.
+It was also determined that it is very unlikely for groundwater from the development site to interact with the Cothill Fen designated areas.
+The report states that "it can still be determined that it is very unlikely for groundwater from the development site to interact with the Dry Sandford Pit or Cothill Fen designated areas.
+This is due to the fact that these designated areas at a higher elevation than the majority of the development site and due to the lateral distance between these designated areas and the development area." - 5.5.6.
 Therefore effects of the LPP2 on the SAC through water quality and hydrological effects can be screened out.